Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 That's right.

-Air conditioning and murdering, they're seasonal jobs.
+Air conditioning and murdering, they're seasonal jobs, okay?

-And so it's just smart. keep yourself busy the whole time.
+And so it's just smart.

 Definitely.